 In other words, if I hadn’t claimed what I truly wanted, I may not have had an irresistible enough reason to put my blinders on and figure out how to make it happen.

 The vibe was working for me, the Universe was working for me, and I was working for me!
 And it happened so quickly.
 When you get into the right space, you’ll be shocked at how quickly and easily what you truly desire comes to you.

 There’s no right or wrong way to make a vision board.
 They work because you’re getting specific about what you want.
 Then, they help you commit to doing your part to call in what you want to have.

 Want to borrow my simple process to hone in on what speaks to your heart so you create new visions and goals with ease, guide your attention to what truly matters, and achieve your version of success?

-We’ll spend the day together creating goals and a plan tailored to you so you can claim what you desire, stay focused on your dream with 2020 vision, and have concrete steps that YOU can take to make it happen.
+We’ll spend the day together creating goals and a plan tailored to you so you can claim what you desire, stay focused on your dream, and have concrete steps that YOU can take to make it happen.
 You’ll leave feeling inspired to get into action with a plan to get you there!

 When you register, I’ll send you a BONUS Intentional Vision Planner with the exact framework I use to create my own vision boards and templates that you can easily fill in.
 That way, you can get a head start on finding what inspires and speaks to your deepest dreams..